 Frosting and Decorations

-The dogs don’t care about how pretty the cake looks, but they do love the theatre of watching and sniffing while I putter about in the kitchen.
+The dogs don’t care about how pretty the cake looks.
+But our boys do love the theatre of watching and sniffing while I putter about in the kitchen.
 Especially when they know that something special is happening for them.
 Oh the anticipation!
 The baked, refrigerated, cooled cakes were iced with mashed potato frosting, garnished with a sprinkle of dried parsley and ground hemp hearts, plated with fresh flat-leaf parsley from the garden and topped with homemade turmeric star treats.
+Cute, but also doggone delish.

 The boys were wild for their cake.
 Both the lamb and fish seemed to be equally popular, although not equally smelly.
 The fish layer definitely won that title by miles.
 Oh my… They enjoyed a celebratory slice and the rest was cut into pieces and split between the fridge and the freezer for future enjoyment.
 As always, anything that gets the crazy eyes of excitement from Oli is a-ok in my books, no matter how stinky.